thepearl/XCTools/README.md

 ## License

-XCTools is released under the MIT License.
+XCTools is released under the GNU General Public License v3.0 (GPL-3.0).
 See the [LICENSE](LICENSE) file for details.

 ## Support